apache/echarts-doc/en/tutorial/event.md

 ## component interaction event

-Basically all component interaction in ECharts trigger corresponding event，frequently used events and corresponding parameters are listed in [events](api.html#events).
+Basically all component interaction in ECharts trigger corresponding event, frequently used events and corresponding parameters are listed in [events](api.html#events).

 Below is example that monitors a legend switch: